Healthy Homes Assessment Pinehaven

 Draught Stopping Pinehaven

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap and you can feel it, it’s most likely a gap or an opening that requirements sealing in some way.
-Large gaps and cracks should be stopped permanently.
-Cracks that are greater than 3mm and allow air in or out into your home need to be sealed.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be blocked off.
-Landlords and property managers are accountable for making sure that these draughts are stopped as much as imaginable.
+If you can feel external air coming in or the sound of a clear draught emanating out of a hole or gap or crack, then it is likely to be a gap or hole which needs sealing in some way.
+Cracks and gaps that are large should be fixed permanently.
+The gaps that exceed 3mm that let air in or out into your home require sealing.
+For instance, if an open fireplace isn’t used it can cause draughts and should be blocked off.
+Landlords and property managers are responsible for ensuring that such draughts are squelched whenever possible.

-You don’t require to cover up holes or gaps which are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow for movement of the building as the house warms and cools in order to let them be opened and closed rather than being stuck.
-We will check all windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes which are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement within the building when the home gets warmer and cooler, so that they are able to be shut and opened, rather than being stuck.
+We will test the windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections